fenago/katacoda-scenarios/openshift-kubernetes-crio-overview/steps/2/text.md

 httpd2-5b4ff5cf57-9llkn 1/1         Running    0              2m
 ```

 **Note:** Filtering out output with Kubernetes labels is not the only use case.
 Labels are also used alongside selectors.
-You can get more information on both topics using the Kubernetes official documentation at https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/.